Mighty Aphrodite poster

 The inciting incident occurs at 11 minutes when They adopt baby Max.
 Lenny is overjoyed and becomes obsessed with his son's intelligence and potential, marveling at his gifts.
 This sparks his curiosity about Max's biological mother..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Lenny actively chooses to track down Max's biological mother through private investigation, crossing the line from curiosity to action despite knowing Amanda would disapprove., moving from reaction to action.
+This demonstrates the protagonist's commitment to Lenny actively chooses to track down Max's biological mother through private investigation, crossing the line from curiosity to action despite knowing Amanda would disapprove., moving from reaction to action.

 The Collapse moment at 71 minutes (74% through) represents the emotional nadir.
 Here, Linda discovers the truth - that Lenny is Max's adoptive father and has been manipulating her.
 She's devastated by the betrayal.
-Lenny's web of deception collapses entirely, and he faces losing everyone., demonstrates the protagonist at their lowest point.
+Lenny's web of deception collapses entirely, and he faces losing everyone., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Lenny learns Linda has found happiness with a simple, kind helicopter pilot and is pregnant.
 He realizes he must let go of control and accept that people find their own paths.
 He seeks reconciliation., demonstrating the transformation achieved throughout the journey.